MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 The `channelData` object isn't included in messages in personal conversations, as these take place outside of a channel.

-A typical `channelData` object in an activity sent to your bot contains the following information:
+A typical `channelData` object in an activity sent to your bot, it contains the following information:

 * `eventType`: Teams event type passed only in cases of [channel modification events](~/bots/how-to/conversations/subscribe-to-conversation-events.md).
 * `tenant.id`: Microsoft Azure Active Directory (Azure AD) tenant ID passed in all contexts.